RevEngAI/reai-ghidra/README.md

 Import `src/test/resourcesfdupes.stripped` using the same steps as before.
 Once this has been completed, you can move on to the next step.

-With fdupes.stripped open in Ghidra, select a funtion in Ghidra's listing view, and `right-click -> Rename from Similar Functions`, or `CTRL-Shift +R`.
+With fdupes.stripped open in Ghidra, select a funtion in Ghidra's listing view, and `right-click -> Rename from Similar Functions`, or `CTRL-Shift + R`.
 This will open the function renaming window.

 > Note that you need to select the start of the function in order for this menu-item to appear in the right context.